Foundation Guide

 └── CLAUDE.md # The brain — Claude reads this first

 Why numbered folders?
-They always sort in the same order, regardless of what file browser you use.
-00 comes first (your inbox), 99 comes last (system files you rarely touch).
+They always sort in the same order.
+00 comes first (your inbox, where you capture things fast), 99 comes last (system files you rarely touch).
+PARA gives you a stable mental model: Projects have deadlines, Areas are ongoing, Resources are reference material, Archives are done.

 This is the most important file in your system.
-Claude reads it automatically when you start working in this folder.
-It tells Claude who it is in your world and how to behave.
+Claude reads it automatically when you start a session inside this folder.
+It tells Claude who it is in your world, where things live, and how to behave.

 ## Role